Exporting SFM animations to Blender and 3DS Max, or how to use SFM as an animation tool

 Importing the animation into 3DS Max

 Start with a completely blank scene and import the DMX animation with the Source tools plugin installed.
 After importing the animation, you need to fix the rotation of the root bone as 3DS Max is using the Z up axis system and the animation is exported for the Y axis system.
 If you used the Biped system for your initial model skeleton and then used the IK system in SFM, you also need to clone and rename the pelvis bone to be the root bone.
-Something like Bip001 Pelvis => Bip001.
+Something like Bip001 Pelvis => Bip001

-After that’s done, export the scene as FBX with the default settings and import it into your scene with your model that you want to apply the animation to.
-When you get FBX Import dialog, under File Content option, select Update animation.
+.
 Yes that’s the proper way to do it.
 If you’re using Biped, make sure your biped skeleton is not in figure mode.
 You might need to adjust specific frames if you use IK resolvers, since it can make things spaz out.